metcalf/saypi/README.md

 * `eyes`[string]: A two character string for the animal's eyes.
 * `tongue`[string]: A two character string representing the animal's tongue.

-# Notes
+# TODOs and Qs
 * Use 201 created with Location header to force generating internal URLs?
+Return next/prev URLs for pagination in the Location header like Greenhouse?
 * Package descriptions
 * Concurrency + race detection in mux routing
 * Generate public URLs for a conversation
 * frontend interface, Go as a static fileserver, JS tests running against stub
+* Use API client to write sane tests
+* Tests for invalid params to say controller
+* Error codes and general error handling (including custom errors from middleware)
+* Object creation limits
+* Fix cursor-based pagination to match Stripe API behavior
+* Dependency management (vendor experiment?)
+* Support rendering conversations as text instead of JSON